What Are The Different Types of Team Development Models? - HRDQ

 The Hackman Model

-Richard Hackman introduced a team development model after he began his research into teams in the 1970s.
-He believed that the conditions that allow a group to thrive are the most critical aspects of team effectiveness rather than the behaviors, personalities, or characteristics of individual people within the group.
+Richard Hackman introduced a team development model in the 1970s, following his research into teams.
+He believed that the conditions that allow a group to thrive are the most critical aspects of team effectiveness, rather than the behaviors, personalities, or characteristics of individual people within the group.

 The Hackman Model